Corey Seager Player Props: Rangers vs. Red Sox

-The Texas Rangers, including Corey Seager (.436 slugging percentage in past 10 games, including no homers), battle starting pitcher Brennan Bernardino and the Boston Red Sox at Fenway Park, Tuesday at 1:35 PM ET.
+The Texas Rangers, including Corey Seager (.410 slugging percentage in past 10 games, including no home run), battle starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Astros.
+He had a one-hit performance in his previous game (1-for-4) against the Red Sox.

 Corey Seager Game Info & Props vs. the Red Sox